-This year, Her Majesty the Queen will celebrate her 65th Coronation anniversary, becoming the first British monarch to do so.
+This year, Her Majesty the Queen celebrated her 65th Coronation anniversary, becoming the first British monarch to do so.

 In this blog, we look back over her remarkable reign and celebrate some of the highlights of the last 65 years…

-To mark this historic occasion, The Royal Mint has just released a Brand New UK £5 coin in Brilliant Uncirculated quality.
+To mark this historic occasion, The Royal Mint released a Brand New UK £5 coin in Brilliant Uncirculated quality.